phy1um/coding.tommarks.xyz/src/projects.md

 ### GameMaker Games

-I started programming with GameMaker, first with the drag-and-drop interface but eventually writing code in \"GML\", a Java-like language.
+I started programming with GameMaker, first with the drag-and-drop interface but eventually writing code in "GML", a Java-like language.
 These games impressed my school friends, but are very primitive.

 ![](img/2007_gamemaker.png){height="480"}